TiesWestendorp/mathematical-optimization-workshop/battery-charging/README.md

 $$0 \leq C_0 + \sum_{k=1}^t x_k \leq C_\text{max}\hspace{1em}\forall t=1,\ldots,T\hspace{1.5em}(*)\\
 x_\text{min} \leq x_t \leq x_\text{max} \hspace{4em}\forall t=1,\ldots,T\hspace{1em}(**)$$

-2. Battery must be at least the initial charge at the end of the day
+2. It turns out to be profitable to fully discharge the battery, which is not what we want!
+We want to utilize the battery for trading, but to return to _at least_ the initial charge at the end of the day, such that the battery is more or less "stable".
+Adapt your program.

-3. Charge must always be at least 50% after 50% of time has elapsed
+3. Rather than only being stable, we want the battery to be somewhat usable after a certain period: the state of charge must be at least 50% for all time periods after 50% of time has elapsed.
+Adapt your program.

-[profile.csv](profile.csv) contains the expected 1 hour window net energy consumption/production-profile for a full day.
-How can we utilize our battery in order to flatten the curve as much as possible?
-Write a least squares optimization problem using TODO.
-Minimize the sum of squares objective: $\sum_k {(x_k - p_k)^2}$, where $x_k$ is the battery (dis)charge decision on time $k$, and $p_k$ is the expected net profile without the battery.
-3. What do you suspect happens if multiple devices are present in the network under each of these objectives?
+4. What do you suspect happens if multiple batteries are present in the network?